dergeberl/kubeteach/README.md

 kubectl create namespace kubeteach
 ```

-A few seconds later the task state is changed to `successful`
+A few seconds later the task state is changed to `successful`.

 ```bash
 kubectl get task task01